-The units below have been selected by Competency Australia for delivery from October, 2016.
+The units below have been selected by Competency Australia for delivery.
 Please refer to the training package, accessible through Training.gov.au, for further information regarding elective units and packaging rules.

 2.1.1 8 Core Units

 AHCWHS502 Manage work health and safety processes